cilium/cilium.io/src/posts/2026-04-25-understanding-kubernetes-load-balancing/index.md

 - NodePort, which exposes a specific port on every node's IP.
 - LoadBalancer, which integrates with infrastructure providers.
 - Ingress, which acts as a Layer 7 smart router (handling hostnames and SSL), sits behind one of the aforementioned service types.
 - Gateway API is a family of API kinds that provide dynamic infrastructure provisioning and advanced traffic routing.
 Gateway API is the successor to Ingress.
-Cilium has native Gateway API support built directly into its eBPF datapath; no separate ingress controller is needed.
+Cilium has native Gateway API support built directly into its Envoy and eBPF data path; no separate ingress controller is needed.
 A Gateway resource backed by Cilium gets L7 routing, native load balancing, and full Hubble observability on every request without an additional proxy in the path.

 ![Gateway API](./images/gateway-api.png)